Home insurance for empty property

 Short term unoccupied house insurance

 If you simply require cover for a limited amount of time you can take one or two steps.
 Firstly you can talk to your policy provider and find out how long your current policy covers you for if you are away from home.
 Secondly you can search for quotes for short term unoccupied house insurance – if the property is going to be empty for a very short period of time such as 30-60 days, you may be able to secure a very reasonable deal and good cover.
+With many UK home insurance policies there is a built in window of time, such as 30 days, where your insurance company will cover you if you leave your house completely unoccupied.
+It may not be necessary to purchase separate short term unoccupied house insurance if your current policy allows for this type of cover, check with them before seeking quotes for a new home insurance policy.

 Second home insurance